Ben7Blue/Finance/Utility/README.txt

+A program that I created so that I can quickly distribute the house utility bill between my roommates.

 The Idea of this program was to distribute the house utility bill based on the amount of days
 	the tenants used.